sam95/6th-sem-cg-lab/README.md

+To install OpenGL on your computer, Follow the Below Instructions For Ubuntu/Fedora/Any Unix Operating systems, type these below commands on the terminal

+1. sudo apt-get install freeglut3 freeglut3-dev
+2. sudo apt-get install binutils-gold
+3. You're Done!

+For Windows users, to set up OpenGL on Codeblocks, first Install codeblocks on your machine and follow the below steps

+1. copy the glut32.dll to c:\windows\system
+2. copy the glut32.lib to c:\\program files\mingw\lib
+3. copy glut.h to c:\program files\mingw\include\GL
+4. Add behaviour to linker settings in codeblocks!
+5. You're done!

+Advice : Use Unix operating systems to avoid complexity to Run the file on codeblocks just click on Build and run

+To run the file on the terminal(Unix) type

+gcc -lGL -glut filename.c
+./a.out

 Design, develop, and implement the following programs in C / C++

 1. Program to recursively subdivide a tetrahedron to from 3DSierpinski gasket.
 The number of recursive steps is to be specifiedby the user.